Nusinersen: What is it, How does it work, How is it given – FAQs

 - There should always be at least 14 days between doses.

-Once the loading doses have all been delivered, there are then maintenance doses every 4 months to maintain the drug concentration level in the CSF.
+Once the loading doses have all been delivered, there are then maintenance doses.
+These are once every 4 months to maintain the drug concentration level in the CSF.

 Many hospitals can provide emotional support services.
-If this service doesn’t exist at your hospital, you should consider contacting your GP for local emotional support services.
+If this service does not exist at your hospital, you should consider contacting your GP for local emotional support services.
 The SMA patient charities are also a good source of support.

 1. What Spinraza is and what it is used for